 Born in 1892.
 A visual artist of many genres: painter, illustrator, set and costume designer.
 However, Shchekatikhina’s landmark works were undoubtedly created in the porcelain workshops of the State Porcelain Factory which she joined at the invitation of Sergei Chekhonin in 1918.

 Her upbringing in the family of Old Believers and the influence of her icon painter grandfather sparked the artistic fire that would brightly burn throughout her life.
 Later, as a student of Nicholas Roerich and Ivan Bilibin (who she married), Shchekotikhina soaked in their romantic imagery and love of folklore, while in the studios of Maurice Denis, Paul Sérusier and Félix Vallotton she developed her colouristic and ornamental feeling.
 Her talent in decoration brilliantly matched the Revolutionary pathos of early Soviet porcelain.
 In her plates and tea sets, the restless energy of avant-garde is masterfully coupled with the refined aesthetics of Mir Iskusstva.
 Each object painted by Schekotikhina reveals a profound visual reflection, be it a nostalgic story of Russian tradition or a reaction to the ground-breaking modernity of the new Soviet State.

-As leading experts on early Soviet propaganda porcelain, we provide FREE online appraisals and help with selling plates, platters, tea sets, vases and other articles produced by State Porcelain Factory in St. Petersburg.
+As leading experts on early Soviet propaganda porcelain, we provide FREE online appraisals and help with selling plates, platters, tea sets, cups & saucers, vases and other articles produced by State Porcelain Factory in St. Petersburg.
 If you happen to own one of the pieces painted by or after Shchekotikhina-Pototskaya and would like to find out its current market value, CONTACT US.
 We’ll be glad to help.